-Here's another example to establish UDP socket.
+Here's another example to establish a UDP socket.
 The code is:

 udp1=socket.socket (socket.AF_INET, socket.SOCK_DGRAM)

-After you defined the socket, you can you can use several methods to manage the connections.
+After you defined the socket, you can use several methods to manage the connections.
 Some of the important server socket methods are:

 - listen(): is used to establish and start TCP listener.

 - bind(): is used to bind-address (host-name, port number) to the socket.

 - accept(): is used to TCP client connection until the connection arrives.